 - Easy.
 The recipe is super-easy to follow, and you need only pantry staples, which means no fancy vegan substitutes.

 - Quick.
-Looking for a bread recipe minus the proving time?
+Looking for a bread recipe minus the proofing time?
 This is as quick as it gets.
-Because this recipe uses baking soda and yeast as a leavening agent, you don’t have to wait for the dough to rise.
+Because this recipe uses baking soda instead of yeast as a leavening agent, you don’t have to wait for the dough to rise.

 - Tasty.
-It is such a comforting recipe—the crackling crust, the baking smell, and the 100 percent artisanal flavors.
+It is such a comforting recipe—the crackling crust, the baking smell, and the soft, tender bread.

 - Milk.
-Because this is a vegan recipe, I have used soy milk for this recipe.
+I prefer unsweetened soy milk for this recipe.
 Soy milk comes close to dairy milk in terms of its protein content and composition.
-So when you combine it with acid, it curdles quickly.
-But essentially, any milk will work.
+But essentially, any plant-based milk will work.

 - Lemon juice.
 For making buttermilk.
 You can use another acid, like apple cider vinegar, for this recipe.